craigargh/python-notes/gbaDev/gba_programming.md

 Sprite objects structs are referred to as `ObjectAttributes`.
 These `ObjectAttributes` are stored in Object Attribute Memory, or OAM for short.
 The location of OAM is `0x07000000`.

+The maximum number of sprites that can be stored in OAM is 128.

 The values of `attr0`, `attr1` and `attr2` are responsible for managing a number of things on the sprite.
 For example the Y co-ordinate is set using bits 0-7 of `attr0`, bits FE are used to set the sprite shape, and bit D sets the colour mode:

 ```cpp